williaz/TechRefresher/Core_Spring.md

 ## Spring Data JPA
 ### What do you need to do in Spring if you would like to work with JPA?
 What do you have to configure to use JPA with Spring?
 How does Spring Boot make this easier?
 - 1. Declare the appropriate dependencies.
 - 2. Implement entity classes with mapping metadata in the form of annotations.
 - 3. Define an EntityManagerFactory bean.
   - An entity manager factory is used to interact with a persistence unit.
   - A persistence unit is a grouping of one or more persistent classes that correspond to a single data source.
-  - @PersistenceContext to assoicate 2
+  - @PersistenceContext on EntityManagerto assoicate 2
+  - 3 setup:
+    - LocalEntityManagerFactoryBean: only for standalone or integ test; no globale transaction
+    - LocalContainerEntityManagerFactoryBean:  full JPA capabilities
+    - Obtain an EntityManagerFactory using JNDI: JEE server
 - 4. Define a DataSource bean.
 - 5. Define a TransactionManager bean: JpaTransactionManager
 - 6. Implement repositories.